Doctrine of bias in Singapore law: Arising from a pecuniary or proprietary interest

 Bias may be imputed to a decision-maker when he or she has a pecuniary (monetary) or proprietary (property related) interest in the decision he or she is charged to adjudicate.
 This form of bias warrants the decision-maker being automatically disqualified from exercising its powers.
 The rule is vigorously enforced to protect the maxim enunciated by Lord Chief Justice Hewart in R. v.
 Sussex Justices, ex parte McCarthy (1923) that "justice should not only be done, but should manifestly and undoubtedly be seen to be done".

 A pecuniary or proprietary interest can arise in two ways.
 First, the decision-maker may have an interest of this nature in one of the parties involved in a matter.
 Secondly, the decision-maker may have a pecuniary or proprietary interest in the outcome of the decision placed before him or her.
 The two situations are not mutually exclusive – in a 1999 decision, the Court of Appeal of Victoria held that it is not a judge's mere shareholding in a party "but rather it is the potential interest, created by that shareholding, in the subject matter or outcome of the litigation which is the disqualifying factor".
 A seminal case in this respect is Dimes v.
 Grand Junction Canal Proprietors (1852).
 In that case the Lord Chancellor, Lord Cottenham, was found to have an interest as a shareholder in a company which was a party to a suit presented to him.
 As this fact was discovered after his Lordship had heard the suit, he was disqualified on the ground of his interest and the decree he issued was held to be voidable.
 The House of Lords said that it is "a settled principle of constitutional law that a man cannot be judge in his own cause".
-In Alkaff, the Straits Settlements Court of Appeal recognized that a financial interest may affect a person with bias.
+In Alkaff, the Straits Settlements Court of Appeal recognised that a financial interest may affect a person with bias.